Art That Evokes Emotions Is Derived From Emotions

 By creating these aesthetic experiences, we can appreciate human inventions and artefacts.
-Like many diverse forms of artwork, including: ceramics, photography, poetry, music, visual arts, sculptures, along with natural aesthetics such as mountains, nature, and sunsets.
-All of which contribute to our appreciation of life and fosters emotional connections with our surroundings.
+Like many diverse forms of artwork, including ceramics, photography, poetry, music, visual arts, and dance, along with natural aesthetics such as mountains, nature, and sunsets.
+All of this adds to our appreciation of life and fosters emotional connections with our surroundings.

-Visual arts derive their inspiration from such aesthetic experiences and turn them into art, a translation of one’s emotions towards the artform.
-Expressing emotions through art is one way of painting for modern artists, and it stretches throughout multiple contexts.
-It merely lets the artist express their innermost thoughts through contemporary artworks.
+Visual arts draw inspiration from such aesthetic experiences and transform them into art, which is a translation of one’s emotions toward the artform.
+Expressing emotions through art is one way for modern artists to extend across multiple contexts.
+It simply allows the artist to express themselves through contemporary artworks.

-According to many scholars, art represents the emotional side of experiences, suggesting a connection between pleasure and aesthetic experience.
+Many academics believe that art reflects the emotional side of experiences, implying a connection between pleasure and aesthetic experience.

-In that regard, aesthetic experiences may be associated with mindfulness as they can boost engagement with an object and give greater value to impressions.
-Therefore, to create art one must be emotionally involved, and the act of purchasing works of art is a means of expressing one’s emotions.
+Aesthetic experiences may be associated with mindfulness because they can increase engagement with an object and give more weight to impressions.
+As a result, in order to create art, one must be emotionally involved, and the act of purchasing works of art is a means of expressing one’s emotions.

-Throughout history, artists have known how their works of art can evoke emotions or rather how they can be used to paint masterpieces.
-They’ve proven that their paintings can create a space for viewers to explore thoughts and emotions.
-They can also be used to teach, to inspire and most importantly to have fun.
-That is why it is not surprising to see the evolution of art in many ways.
+They have demonstrated that their work can provide a safe space for viewers to explore their thoughts and emotions.
+They can also be used to educate, inspire, and, most importantly, entertain.
+As a result, it is not surprising to see the evolution of art in a variety of ways.

 Expressing Feelings Through Art

-The beauty of art in all its contemporary artwork forms is that it has a specific backstory, which some appreciate while others explore their own creativity.
-You can feel a strong emotion, and commission an artist to paint it and still be the mastermind behind it.
-Art gets its value from emotional engagement, and you can pick which emotions you want to be portrayed through artworks.
+The beauty of contemporary art in all of its forms is that it has a specific backstory, which some appreciate while others explore their own creativity.
+You can feel strongly about it and commission an artist to paint it while remaining the mastermind behind it.
+Art derives its value from emotional engagement, and you can choose which emotions you want to be represented by artworks.

-The modern artist can paint feelings and emotions depending on the need and requirement of the artwork.
-It creates an aesthetic experience which gives pleasure for the viewer.
-Similarly, art and emotions work together to bring meaning to various artefacts.
+The modern artist can use feelings and emotions depending on the need and requirement of the artwork.
+It creates an aesthetic experience that the viewer enjoys.
+Likewise, art and emotions work together to bring meaning to various artefacts.

 The same emotional trigger can be felt by artists and viewers, but it does not have to be the same.
-A work of art created to depict grief can also be viewed as a symbol of hope.
-You might evoke that emotion without having to actually experience grief first-hand, but may evoke the concept of mourning and striving for better days.
-We gain insightful social awareness and a sense of empathy for the world around us as a result of this type of idea.
+A work of art depicting grief can also be interpreted as a symbol of hope.
+You may evoke that emotion without actually experiencing grief, but you may evoke the concept of mourning and striving for better days.
+We gain insightful social awareness and empathy for the world around us as a result of this type of idea.

-Therefore, contemporary artworks can depict moods of joy, wrath, hope, happiness, sadness, as well as show the emotion’s relationship to it.
-Listening to music that is sad can put you in a different frame of mind without actually being sad.
-The same can be said for motivational melodies that can inspire creative thinking and motivate you before exercising.
+As a result, artwork can depict moods such as joy, rage, hope, happiness, and sadness, as well as the emotion’s relationship to it.
+For example, listening to sad music can put you in a different frame of mind without actually being sad.
+The same can be said for motivational songs, which can inspire creative thinking and motivate you before working out.

 From Mind to Artefact

-People often associate meaning and emotions with art, because they can use their emotions to create exceptional works of art.
-All you need to do is associate visual art to your state of mind and emotion, and use the emotions to orchestrate the rest.
+People frequently associate art with meaning and emotions because artists can use their emotions to create exceptional works of art.
+All you have to do is associate visual art with your state of mind and emotion, and then let your emotions guide the rest.

-A critical and aesthetic theory of art that emphasises the expressive qualities of art is called emotionalism.
-To emotional critics, a work of art must provoke a reaction from its audience.
-In the opinion of emotionalists, only art that evokes feelings, moods, and emotions in its viewers is worthwhile and valuable.
+Emotionalism is a critical and aesthetic theory of art that emphasises the expressive qualities of art.
+A work of art must elicit an emotional response from its audience, according to emotional critics.
+Emotionalists believe that only art that evokes feelings, moods, and emotions in its viewers is worthwhile and valuable.

 One of the best-known examples of this style is The Scream painted by Edvard Munch in 1893.